 Day 4: Machu Picchu (The Lost City of the Incas)

-The guided tour takes about 2 to 3 hours, and your tour guide will show you the best of Machu Picchu.
+The guided tour takes approximately 2 to 2.5 hours, and your tour guide will show you the best of Machu Picchu.
 Later, you will have time to hike either Huayna Picchu Mountain or Machu Picchu Montaña.
 These tickets need to be booked in advance.
-After you are done exploring Machu Picchu, you will take the bus down to Aguas Calientes for lunch (not included) and then take the Panoramic Vistadome train and bus back to Ollantaytambo and a Private van to Cusco.
-TreXperience Team will return you safely to your hotel around 7.30 pm.
+After you’re done exploring Machu Picchu, you will take the bus down to Aguas Calientes for lunch (not included) and then take the Panoramic Vistadome train and bus back to Ollantaytambo and a private van to Cusco.
+TreXperience Team will return you safely to your hotel around 7:30 p.m.

 • Meals: Breakfast (hotel)